-2. Steel Cut / Irish Oats – Also not my favorite option for overnight protein oats as they also take longer to soak to proper softness.
-Steel-cut oats are also known as pinhead oats, coarse oatmeal, or Irish oats.
-They are whole groat oats that have been cut into two or three pinhead-sized chunks.
+2. Steel Cut / Irish Oats – Many people like steel cut oats, but it is not my favorite option for overnight protein oats.
+They take a longer time to soak and become properly soft.
+Steel-cut oats are also known as Irish oats or coarse oatmeal.

-3. Rolled / Old-Fashioned Oats – These work good for soaking, although they take a bit longer than quick oats, you can have soft oatmeal in a relatively short time.
+3. Rolled / Old-fashion oats – These work well for soaking overnight, but they will take a bit longer than quick oats.
+You can have soft oatmeal in a relatively short period of time.
 Rolled oats are lightly processed oat groats.
-They are dehusked, steamed, rolled into flat flakes, and lightly toasted.

 4. Quick Oats – When I’m soaking oatmeal this is my top choice.
 Quick oats are also called quick-cooking oats because they are further processed than rolled oats in order to decrease cooking time.
 They become partially cooked by the steaming process before being rolled even thinner than old-fashioned oats.
 They take only minutes to cook and usually become soft and edible within 2 or 3 hours of soaking.

 What’s the best peanut butter protein powder for overnight oats?

 ● Best Overall: PB Fit – This is what I used in my overnight protein oats.
 I like this product because it has ⅓ the calories and 90% less fat than regular peanut butter.
 It also has 8g of protein and has a lovely texture and flavor.